klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 $ kend start
 Starting kscnd: OK
 ```
 You can check block sync status by watching `klay.blockNumber`.
 If this number is not 0, the node is working fine.
-To download all blocks of the Baobab network, it will take about two hours though it can vary due to network condition and hardware performance.
+To download all blocks of the Baobab network, it will take about 1 to 2 days though it can vary due to network condition and hardware performance.
 ```
 $ ken attach --datadir ~/data
 > klay.blockNumber